 Meet the Trustees

 Geraint co-founded NERF to provide relief to the victims of the recent earthquakes.
 He is an ardent advocate for the provision of sustainable relief through accountable and transparent processes with the co-operation of regional partners that supply invaluable local insight.
 Geraint is a UK qualified lawyer who works internationally in human rights and development.
 He brings legal and policy-based knowledge and expertise to the board of NERF.

 David believes in altruism as the highest philosophy.
 His passion for international development combined with on-the-ground experience is the driving force behind his involvement with NERF.
-His work led him to Nepal where he developed and evaluated grass-roots micro-finance schemes in collaboration with BASE and the Shiva Foundation.
-He was in Nepal during the earthquake and couldn’t turn away from helping the most vulnerable and affected people, many of whom have become his friends and the proponents of community-led recovery efforts and future developments.
+He first arrived in Nepal researching grassroots micro-finance schemes in collaboration with BASE and the Shiva Foundation.
+In Nepal during the earthquake, he couldn’t turn away from helping the most vulnerable and affected people, many of whom have become his friends and the proponents of community-led recovery efforts and future developments.

 Amanda brings huge experience to the NERF Trustee Board.
 She has over 15 years senior management experience of humanitarian interventions in complex environments around the world.
 Her humanitarian work started in Bosnia-Herzegovina between 1996-98, working with both the Sarajevo Orphanage and then the OSCE.
 From there she went to work on-the-ground during first phase emergencies with Medecins sans Frontieres, Save the Children, War Child and ActionAid.
 In 2017 she was appointed as the MSF-UK Association International General Assembly Representative.

 Want to join our Trustee team?

 Currently we are a team of five trustees based in Europe with a number of volunteers based in the UK and Nepal.
 We are looking to add a new member to our Board of Trustees in order to help us with strategy, governance and fundraising.